There are many features of the world that I simply cannot wrap my head around, and one of these has always been time zones.

 Awareness of others’ time zones

 Possibly the simplest tip of all is also the one that can be the hardest to keep top of mind.
-Typically, we try to be mindful of what time it is for others when we use synchronous communication like video or Hipchat.
+Typically, we try to be mindful of what time it is for others when we use synchronous communication like video or Slack.
 This keeps us from asking a teammate to dive into a brand-new project if they’re just about to jump off for their evening, for example.

 The tool shown above is one that our awesome developer Dan made just for Buffer, and it helps us all a ton to know what’s going on with any teammate at a glance.
 (If you’re a developer yourself and want something similar, he’s made the code available on Github).